glowing-bear/glowing-bear/README.md

 #A web client for WeeChat [![Build Status](https://api.travis-ci.org/glowing-bear/glowing-bear.png)](https://travis-ci.org/glowing-bear/glowing-bear?branch=master)

 Glowing Bear is a web frontend for the [WeeChat](https://weechat.org) IRC client and strives to be a modern interface.
 It relies on WeeChat to do all the heavy lifting and then provides some nice features on top of that, like embedding images, videos, and other content.
-The best part, however, is that you can use it from any modern internet device -- whether it's a computer, tablet, or smart phone -- and all your stuff is there, whereever you are.
+The best part, however, is that you can use it from any modern internet device -- whether it's a computer, tablet, or smart phone -- and all your stuff is there, wherever you are.
 You don't have to deal with the messy technical details, and all you need to have installed is a browser or our app.

 ##Getting Started